alexandremendoncaalvaro/face-access/README.md

 Features and TO-DO list on Issues.

-## CLI commands:
 To start, with terminal go to folder path and execute:
 ```bash
 python3 main.py
 ```

+## CLI commands:
 If everything is right, a new window with the webcam streaming and face recognition will start.
 In the terminal you should see somethong like:

-*CMD:*
+**CMD:**

-Where you can do some actions like:
+### Where you can do some actions like:
 *Don't use spaces between parameters, only between firstname, midlename, lastname..

-### Examples
 Add a new face id from a image file in the folder images:
 ```bash
 add,Joseph Smith,images/joseph.jpg